icgrp/bert/docs/embedded/xilinx2018_3.md

 # Xilinx SDK 2018.3 Installation

 This tutorial was written for SDK 2018.3.
-Since that predates the distribution of xilfpga needed, the [2019.2 distribution of embeddedsw](https://github.com/Xilinx/embeddedsw/releases/tag/xilinx-v2019.2) must be manually added to the SDK installation.
+Since that predates the distribution of the xilfpga version needed for BERT, the [2019.2 distribution of embeddedsw](https://github.com/Xilinx/embeddedsw/releases/tag/xilinx-v2019.2) must be manually added to the SDK installation.
 If Vitis (2019.2 or newer) is being used, this portion of the document can be skipped.

 ## Automated Method
 A script to add the needed files to 2018.3 has been provided for you.
 It can be found at `.../bert/tutorials/huffman/downloadLibraries.sh` and you can get full usage instructions by doing: